roszenil/mytutorials/docs/discrete/mk2_visualizacionEnglish.md

                  tip_states_size=2)
        # produce the plot object, showing MAP states at nodes.
        # color corresponds to state, size to the state's posterior probability

+       # We can do pies too.
+Warning: I don't like to do pies when doing Bayesian probabilities, to distinguish them from likelihood approaches (like phytools)
+       plotAncStatesPie(t=  anc_states,
+                 state_transparency = 0.8,
+                 node_labels_size=  5)

     ```